 - Library, which overlooks the garden, with open fireplace and desk area.

 - Wooden panelled dining room with impressive dinner table seating up to 16 guests.

 - Stunning Courtroom with original 16th century fireplace and panelled walls with large sofas encircling the fireplace.

 - Hidden door leads via original staircase to a vaulted games room with full length snooker table, TV and bar area.

 - Wine cellar.

-- King Charles Suite: Master bedroom with full size king bed, flat screen TV, en-suite bathroom with bath and separate shower.
+- King Charles Suite: Master bedroom with full size king bed, flat screen TV and DVD player, en-suite bathroom with bath and separate shower.